 Are There Alternative or Additional Imaging Modalities That Will Improve Visualization of the Artifact-Affected Area?

-Currently, MRI imaging is the preferred method of choice for cancer detection or identification of implant rupture in breast implant evaluation.
+Currently, MRI imaging is the preferred method of choice for identification of implant rupture in breast implant evaluation.
 However, there are other technologies that may be used in addition to MRI and are recommended complement visualization and improve overall diagnosis.
 Additional imaging modalities to be considered include the following:

 - Breast ultrasound.

 - Digital tomosynthesis.

 If you are unfamiliar with the previously mentioned terminology and would like to learn more, please contact your doctor and / or surgeon.

 Other Than Improved Imaging Visualization, Are There Any Other Benefits to Adding a Second Imaging Modality?

 When clinically indicated, following an MRI scan with a second imaging modality, such as an ultrasound, may actually improve cancer detection accuracy. with or without the presence of Motiva Implants® with Q Inside Safety Technology™.

 What extended warranty programs are available for Motiva Implants® with Q Inside Safety Technology™?

 If a patient registers her Motiva Implants® with Q Inside Safety Technology™ within the first 90 days after implantation she will receive 1 free year extended warranty that entitles the patient for financial aid in case of rupture or capsular contracture Baker grades III or IV, which is subject to terms, conditions and procedures.